waleedmebane/allsembly-prototype/misc/notes.md

 Copyright © 2021 Waleed H. Mebane
-License is granted to the recipients of this file to distribute it with the Allsembly™ Prototype source code provided that all of the terms of the license for the Allsembly™ Prototype software are adhered to.
+License is granted to the recipients of this file to distribute it incidentally and without changes with the Allsembly™ Prototype source code provided that all of the terms of the license for the Allsembly™ Prototype software are adhered to.
+This notice must be reproduced verbatim and legibly in distributed copies.
+If the Allsembly™ Prototype source code is being distributed for a fee, this file may only be distributed with it if no additional amount is charged.
 No other permissions are granted.
+This work or works derived from it may not be published under any other circumstances without the explicit prior written permission of the author.

 Allsembly™ Prototype